MengceZheng/MengceZheng.github.io/_pages/about.md

 - *2025.09*: One paper entitled "New Lattice-Based Partial Key Exposure Attacks on Common Prime RSA" was accepted by *Journal of Cryptographic Engineering*.
 - *2025.05*: Two papers entitled "A New Generalized Attack on RSA-like Cryptosystems" and "A Novel Partial Key Exposure Attack on Common Prime RSA" were accepted by *AFRICACRYPT 2025*.
 - *2025.04*: One paper entitled "Improving RSA Cryptanalysis: Combining Continued Fractions and Coppersmith's Techniques" was accepted by *ACISP 2025*.
-- *2025.01*: One paper entitled "MulLeak: Exploiting Multiply Instruction Leakage to Attack the Stack-optimized Kyber Implementation on Cortex-M4" was accepted by *CHES 2025*.🎉
+- *2025.01*: One paper entitled "MulLeak: Exploiting Multiply Instruction Leakage to Attack the Stack-optimized Kyber Implementation on Cortex-M4" was accepted by *CHES 2025*. 🎉
-- *2024.11*: One paper entitled "Generalized Cryptanalysis of Cubic Pell RSA" was accepted by *Inscrypt 2024*.
-- *2024.11*: I have come to France to visit the University of Caen Normandy and work with Prof. Nitaj. 🏰

 ## 🧰 Projects